 The transgender community is small — an estimated 0.6% of U.S. adults identify as transgender, according to the Williams Institute — and they are still often stereotyped and misunderstood.
-It was only last year that the World Health Organization (WHO) no longer categorized it as a mental disorder.
+It was only in 2019 that that the World Health Organization (WHO) no longer categorized being transgender as a mental disorder.

 Put your fears aside